 Where is the best place to learn about homeschooling in Virginia?

 VaHomeschoolers has compiled a Comprehensive Guide to Homeschooling in Virginia which covers just about any topic you can imagine related to homeschooling in Virginia.
 It is the best place to start if you have any questions.

 Exactly what do I need to do in order to homeschool my child?

-Begin by reading the article Homeschoolers Moving to Virginia.
+Begin by reading the overview of the Compulsory Attendance Code which governs the schooling requirements in Virginia.
 This should tell you everything you need to know to begin the process, and it includes links to the Notice of Intent paperwork that you need to fill out prior to beginning homeschooling.

 What are the first steps in homeschooling?

 Learn your state law, understand that homeschooling is legal, and that you can deal effectively with the superintendent’s office.
 Also, investigate different approaches and understand your child’s learning style.
 Then choose the method that makes most sense, and be willing to adapt it or throw it out as your judgment directs.
 Our video series, Video Guide to Homeschooling Your Child will provide you with great general information.

 Any parent or guardian may homeschool in Virginia.